mads-hartmann/blog.mads-hartmann.com/_drafts/2018-03-24-famlydev-proxy.md

 #    'server famlyapi:8090 backup' As we arent running famlyapi Dockers DNS
 #    server can't resolve `famlyapi` and thus NGINX won't boot.
 #    To work around this we expose a fixed port for each service and map it
-#    out to the Mac, as it can resolve `docker.for.mac.host.internal` just fine
+#    out to the Mac, as it can resolve `docker.for.mac.host.internal`
+#    just fine.
 #

 worker_processes auto;